 If the issue is jealousy towards another pet, then a "re-introduction" may be necessary.
 First, separate the two pets, paying attention to each at different times.
 With a closed door between the two, place each pet's food dish about a foot or so from the "separating" door so that the door is in between each food dish.
-Over a week or so (it can even take a few months), gradually move the food bowls closer to the door as the pets get used to each other until the last step would be to have each food dish right against the door.
+Over a week or so (it can even take a few months), gradually move the food bowls closer to the door as the pets get used to each other.
+The last step would be to have each food dish right against the door.
 Getting the two pets to interact under the door through play may help ease the "introduction."

 Very often the negative behavior resulting from stress will manifest itself in litter box issues.
 If improper litter box habits occur, experiment with a new type of litter (Cat Attract is a great product), and possibly adding another litter box.
-The rule of thumb for how many litter boxes are needed is one litter box per cat, plus one extra.
+The rule of thumb for how many litter boxes are needed in a multi-cat household is one litter box per cat, plus one extra.
 Yes, they will share, but each cat needs its "own" box.

 If your home is a single cat home, and you have no desire to add a second cat for company to your household, make sure that when you are not at home that the cat has plenty of toys and other things for entertainment.
-Sometimes, keeping a radio or TV on can be beneficial to a cat when left alone.
+Sometimes, keeping a radio or TV on can be beneficial to a cat when it is left alone.
 Adding a window perch, or moving a cat tree near a window can provide the cat with "built-in" entertainment as it watches the activity that goes on outside (birds, squirrels, etc.).